zapta/greenpak_pogo/README.md

 # GreenPAK Programming Pogo Probe

-This project provides a standard footprint and a pogo probe for in-circuit programming of Renesas GreenPAK devices.
+This project provides a standard footprint and a Pogo Probe for in-circuit programming of Renesas GreenPAK devices.
 This can be used for example in production after populating the board with factory reset GreenPAK devices.

 <br>